Comparison

 But here's the thing.
 All of that lives inside Tawk.to's dashboard.
 You need to be logged into their web app or have their mobile app open.
 It's another tab.
 Another app.
 Another thing to check.

 TGLiveChat takes the opposite approach.
-There is no dashboard for replying (well, there is one now at /inbox, but the core idea is Telegram).
+There is no separate dashboard for replying.
 A visitor sends a message, your phone buzzes with a Telegram notification, you reply right there.
 Same app you use to text your friends and coordinate with your team.

 So the question isn't "which has more features."
 It's "where do you want your customer conversations to live?"
-If the answer is Telegram, that's us.
-If the answer is a dedicated support platform with all the bells and whistles, that's Tawk.to.
+If the answer is Telegram, that's TGLiveChat.
+If you want a dedicated support platform with all the bells and whistles, that's Tawk.to.

 Feature-by-feature comparison